idilsulo/nn-driving/README.md

 ## Installation

-This repository requires Python 3.7 for interacting with CARLA 9.10, and uses `pip` for managing the packages.
+The main `vehicle control` component of this repository requires Python 3.7 for interacting with CARLA 9.10, and uses `pip` for managing the packages.
 To create a `pip` virtual environment and load the necessary packages in order to execute this repository, please use the following command:

 ```
+cd vehicle-control/
 python3 -m venv env                 # Create virtual environment
 source env/bin/activate             # Activate virtual environment
 pip install -r requirements.txt     # Load packages from requirements.txt